Paulo Freire

+Paulo Reglus Neves Freire (19 September 1921 – 2 May 1997) was a Brazilian educator and philosopher whose work revolutionized global thought on education.
+He is best known for Pedagogy of the Oppressed, in which he reimagines teaching as a collaborative act of liberation rather than transmission.
+A founder of critical pedagogy, Freire’s influence spans literacy movements, liberation theology, postcolonial education, and contemporary theories of social justice and learning.
+He is widely regarded as one of the most important educational theorists of the twentieth century, alongside figures such as John Dewey and Maria Montessori, and considered "the Grandfather of Critical Theory."

 Biography

-Freire was born on 19 September 1921 to a middle-class family in Recife, the capital of the northeastern Brazilian state of Pernambuco.
-He became familiar with poverty and hunger from an early age as a result of the Great Depression.
-In 1931 his family moved to the more affordable city of Jaboatão dos Guararapes, 18 km west of Recife.
+Freire was born on 19 September 1921 to a middle-class family in Recife, the State Capital of Pernambuco in the Brazilian Northeast.
+He became familiar with poverty and hunger from an early age partly due to the effects of the Great Depression.
+In 1931, Freire moved with his family to Jaboatão dos Guararapes, located 18 kilometers south of the Historic Center of Recife.
 His father died on 31 October 1934.
+Freire was raised Catholic and remained in the faith throughout his life.

 During his childhood and adolescence, Freire ended up four grades behind, and his social life revolved around playing pick-up football with other poor children, from whom he claims to have learned a great deal.
-These experiences would shape his concerns for the poor and would help to construct his particular educational viewpoint.
+These experiences shaped his concerns for the poor and helped to construct his particular educational viewpoint.
 Freire stated that poverty and hunger severely affected his ability to learn.
 These experiences influenced his decision to dedicate his life to improving the lives of the poor: "I didn't understand anything because of my hunger.
 I wasn't dumb.
 It wasn't lack of interest.
 My social condition didn't allow me to have an education.
 Experience showed me once again the relationship between social class and knowledge".
 Eventually, his family's misfortunes turned around and their prospects improved.

 Freire enrolled in law school at the University of Recife in 1943.
 He also studied philosophy, more specifically phenomenology, and the psychology of language.
 Although admitted to the legal bar, he never practiced law and instead worked as a secondary school Portuguese teacher.
 In 1944, he married Elza Maia Costa de Oliveira, a fellow teacher.
 The two worked together and had five children.

 In 1946, Freire was appointed director of the Pernambuco Department of Education and Culture.
-Working primarily among the illiterate poor, Freire began to develop an educational praxis that would have an influence on the liberation theology movement of the 1970s.
+Working primarily among the illiterate poor, Freire began to develop an educational praxis that had an influence on the liberation theology movement of the 1970s.
 In 1940s Brazil, literacy was a requirement for voting in presidential elections.